Save to My DOJO

 An increasingly common and creative use of Microsoft Teams and other platforms is using the platform to drive automation.
 More commonly now, event-driven automation allows businesses to notify communication platforms like Microsoft Teams.
 While email notifications and other legacy platforms to receive automated messaging are still very common, many automation teams are seeing the value in targeting collaboration platforms such as Microsoft Teams for essential notifications.

-This type of use case for Microsoft Teams helps organizations have a more proactive and DevOps approach to triaging and remediating issues in the environment.
-It can also prove helpful to have a tiered approach.
+This type of use case for Microsoft Teams helps organizations have a more proactive and DevOps approach to triaging and remediating environmental issues.
+A tiered approach can also prove helpful.
 For example, maybe these are only notified via email with specific events.
 However, for more critical events and alerts in the environment, posting out to specific Teams channels provides an escalation path for critical events in the infrastructure or data environment.

 So Which Integrations are Essential?

-Organizations today are using technology tools in creative ways to empower the remote and hybrid workforce to communicate and collaborate.
+Organizations today use technology tools creatively to empower the remote and hybrid workforce to communicate and collaborate.
 Microsoft Teams is one of the most popular and powerful cloud-based platforms used by businesses today.
 It provides a rich set of native features and functionality in the platform.
 Also, it provides a long list of third-party app integrations that help extend the native features and capabilities.

 Due to its popularity in the enterprise, many software companies write app integrations to allow seamless integration between their software and Microsoft Teams.
-Using these app integrations, users can access and interact with popular enterprise applications without leaving the context of Microsoft Teams.
+Users can access and interact with popular enterprise applications using these app integrations without leaving the context of Microsoft Teams.
 Users no longer need to switch between multiple dashboards and logins to access Jira, PowerBI, ServiceNow, Twitter, Jabber, ClickUp, Trello, Asana, MindMeister, Zoom, Cisco Webex, RingCentral, Adobe Creative Cloud, TeamViewer, Confluence, SharePoint, and many others.

 Many of the Microsoft Teams integrations help bolster the “human element” of the team by gathering feedback, conducting virtual standup meetings, gauging employee morale, and awarding hard work through achievements and recognition.
-These technology solutions help build collaborative teams, whether these are in-person or virtual teams located worldwide.
+These technology solutions help build collaborative teams, whether in-person or virtual teams, located worldwide.

 This new cloud-based model for collaboration and communication is the way of the future.
-It allows businesses to have better access to talent, no matter where users are located and what role they play, and it helps to ensure the same tools for communication and collaboration are available to employees, no matter if they are working on-premises or remotely.
+It allows businesses to have better access to talent, regardless of where users are located and their role.
+It also helps to ensure the same tools for communication and collaboration are available to employees, whether they are working on-premises or remotely.

 Not a DOJO Member yet?